 Rachel Wassink is a Staff Apprentice and is passionate about creating a welcoming home in God's Church and inviting others into that home.
-She enjoys leading various Sunday morning teams and helping people get more deeply connected at City of Light.
+She enjoys leading the City Kids team and helping people get more deeply connected at City of Light.
 Rachel has been serving at City of Light since 2015.
 She loves walking, coffee, and exploring Aurora.
 She especially loves walking around Aurora to get coffee!

 Pastor Scott Cunningham is our Church Planting Resident, a position shared between City of Light and our sending church, Church of the Resurrection.
 Scott and his wife Marissa and their son serve regularly at both churches as they prepare to church plant.

 Growing up in Texas and Tennessee, Scott first came to Chicago to attend Wheaton College, where he studied music, literature, and theology.
 Upon graduating, he moved to Sheffield, England to apprentice at an Anglican church plant where he was involved primarily in youth and college ministry while receiving mentoring and discipleship for pastoral ministry.

 After two years Scott moved back to Wheaton to marry his wife Marissa, and they joined Church of the Resurrection as Scott began a Masters in Biblical Exegesis.
 Since then, God has moved in beautiful ways to knit their hearts to the mission of our church family.

 Beyond these things, Scott is happy listening to Alt-country, pulling a largemouth bass out of the water, and hanging out with his wife Marissa and his son James.